bigcommerce/dev-docs/docs/api-docs/catalog/v2-v3-examples.md

 }
 ```

-To create a simple product using the V2 Catalog API, your `POST` request must include the `availability` property in addition to the properties in the V3 example.
+To create a simple product using the V2 Catalog API, in addition to the properties in the V3 example, your `POST` request must include `availability`.

 **V2 request:**